dsvi/NotesTree/README.md

 # Getting it

-You can get the wayland only x86-64 binary at the releases section.
+You can get the wayland only binary at the releases section.
+Should be compatible with most modern distros.

 ## DEB